Qamikaze/Zanders_Credit_Scoring/README.md

 Models: this section contains all the used models.

-XGBoost-RF: The code for the new XGBoost-RF model
+XGBoost-RF: The code for the new XGBoost-RF model.
-- AugmentationUtils:
+- AugmentationUtils: This code augments the features for the XGBoost-RF algorithm using a Random Forest.